 The term “informed consent” refers to the requirement for researchers to fully inform trial participants of anticipated risks and benefits (if any) before they decide whether to participate in research.
 Participants have a right to be informed of every aspect of a trial before research begins.
 That includes the purpose of the research, the exact research methods, and any risks associated with the research.
 Only after being properly informed can a prospective trial participant give their full consent and begin the trial process.
 The safe, respectful treatment of participants goes hand-in-hand with informed consent.
 With that in mind, researchers must commit to subjects’ confidentiality.
 Researchers must also keep subjects informed throughout the trial process, allowing participants to withdraw at any time if issues arise.

-Bias and Ethical Subject Selection in Clinical Trials
+Bias and Ethical Subject Selection in Clinical Research Studies

-Bias in clinical trials is an ongoing topic of discussion in research communities.
+Bias in clinical research studies is an ongoing topic of discussion in research communities.
 Ultimately, researchers must work to combat implicit bias (having attitude towards people or associating stereotypes with them without our conscious knowledge) throughout the trial process, starting with subject recruitment and continuing through results reporting.
 As explained by the American Bar Association, recruiting should be based “exclusively on [the study’s] scientific goals.”
 Candidate selection should also involve “minimal risk and maximum benefit to individuals and society.”
-Finally, researchers should work to expand diversity in clinical trials to combat participant bias in research results.
+Finally, researchers should work to expand diversity in clinical research studies to combat participant bias in research results.

 Avoiding Ethical Issues Through Independent Review